tmpethick/payment/README.md

 * Limits to 16 numbers
 * Supports American Express formatting
 * Adds a class of the card type (e.g. 'visa') to the input
+* Adds the class `identified` to the input if the card type is identified.

 Example: